-Lynn McDonald flipped when she saw the house for sale on Harbor Springs’ Main Street.
+Lynn McDonald flipped when she saw the house for sale on Main Street in Harbor Springs.
 After vacationing four times a year up the road at the Veranda Bed and Breakfast, she and her husband, Greg, were in love with this Lake Michigan harbor town.
-The traditional white clapboard house and its distinctively Harbor decor had the genteel, early-1900′s feel they wanted.
+The traditional white clapboard house and its distinctively Harbor decor had the genteel, early-1900’s feel they wanted.

 Builder Jamie Martin had gutted most of it, leaving the built-in cabinets, drawers, wood floors and a stylish claw foot tub.
 His seamless 9-foot addition to the back of the house doubled the kitchen space and the master suite above it.
 Interior designer Ronn Serba had also gone to work, giving the rooms a “sophisticated cottage look with happy colors.”

 Indeed, throughout this flowing, sprawling space, which boasts five exterior porches from which to view the harbor, Serba’s mix of vivid solids, stripes, prints and plaids in high-end period fabrics and wallpaper is a palette found in lofty places like the Greenbrier Resort in West Virginia or Mackinac Island’s Grand Hotel.

 Because several types of wood were used for the original flooring, Serba painted the floor in the foyer and an upper bedroom in a harlequin pattern.
 Serba added a tin ceiling to the foyer and the adjacent piano room, and took out the old tin ceiling in the living room, adding beams and beadboard in its place.

 Upstairs in the cozy bedrooms, custom bedding coordinates with the wallpaper.
 One former bedroom is a huge walk-in closet.
 The third floor is a shotgun room with beadboard walls and ceiling and enough beds for a small dormitory.